 In the land of all things culinary, carbon steel and top chefs are a match made in heaven.
 Here’s why this high-performing material is perfect for professional pans.

 Professional chefs are known to have their own quirky preferences when it comes to running a kitchen.
 Whether it’s knives, pans, spices or shoes, these choices are like a portal into each expert’s unique personality and cooking style.
 But put these preferences aside, and there’s no denying one universally popular accessory: the carbon steel skillet.

 Although it’s not as prevalent in the average home kitchen, we are determined to change that.
 Carbon steel cookware is a staple in restaurants all across America (and indeed the world).
-Take a stroll down the aisles of Macy’s, Williams Sonoma, Bed Bath & Beyond or any big box store, and you’ll see countless options to choose from, including stainless steel, cast iron, aluminum, clay, copper, etc. So, why is it that nearly every serious chef chooses carbon steel over every other pan?
+Take a stroll down the aisles of Williams Sonoma, Sur La Table, Bed Bath & Beyond or any big box store, and you’ll see countless options to choose from, including stainless steel, cast iron, aluminum, clay, copper, etc. So, why is it that nearly every serious chef chooses carbon steel over every other pan?
 What makes it so special?

 The answer is relatively simple—and intriguing—when you consider all the dirty details.

 Cooking with Carbon

 To start, carbon steel is exceedingly versatile, handling everything from delicate eggs and crepes to hardy steaks and potatoes (here are 7 great carbon steel recipes).
 As a surface material, it also accommodates high heat, which is an absolute must when you’re cooking meal after meal, night after night (or using a Wok for quick, hot cooking.)
 Beyond durability, this lightweight, nonstick wonder is relatively affordable, especially given its long-lasting performance.

 If you’re looking to swap your old stainless steel or tech-coated cookware set, consider the workhorse of every line cook in America.
-Made In has the rundown on all the riveting reasons why carbon steel is here to stay (and slay!).
+Made In has the rundown on all the riveting reasons why carbon steel is here to stay.
 Ready to be amazed?
-Let’s get started.